gnethravathi07/Financial-Loan/README.md

 # Strategic Loan Insights & Risk Monitoring

 ## Overview
-The Bank Loan Analytics Project is a full-stack data analysis solution built using SQL, Power BI, Python, Excel, and Tableau.
+The Bank Loan Analytics Project is a full-stack data analysis solution built using SQL, Power BI, Python, Excel.
 The project focuses on understanding bank loan performance, identifying high-risk areas, and delivering strategic business insights.This report aims to provide stakeholders with actionable insights into loan applications, approvals, and related metrics.

 ## Data Source
 The data is sourced from internal banking systems and exported as .csv.
 It contains detailed records on loan applications, borrower demographics, financial ratios, and repayment behavior.